 We will begin to explore and record the concepts of addition and subtraction and number doubles.
 Shape, space and measure will be investigated and explored in our environment through this the children will experience learning concepts such as shape, size, weight, capacity, position, distance and time.

 This area of development involves guiding children to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places, technology and the environment.
 This will be promoted through the topic of ‘Marvelous Me’ and exploring the outside environment as the seasons change.

 This term we will be looking at several festivals that are celebrated, including Harvest, Diwali and Christmas.

 Expressive Arts and Design

-The children will represent their own ideas, thoughts and feelings through art, music, dance, and roleplay.
+The children will have the opportunity to explore their ideas and feelings through design and technology, art, music, dance, roleplay and stories.

 We look forward to supporting your child on the next part of their early years journey,